 Everything You Need to Know About the Disney Magic Cruise Ship

 Like the other Disney ships, there are a variety of different room types on the Disney Magic cruise ship.
 These include concierge rooms, verandah rooms, oceanview staterooms (with a porthole window but no verandah), and inside rooms.

-Like on the other ships, passengers on the Disney Magic often like to decorate their doors with stateroom door magnets and participate in fish extenders.
-I was surprised on this sailing that the amount of fish extenders I saw seemed to be less than the other sailings I’ve done.
+I was surprised on this sailing that the number of fish extenders I saw seemed to be less than the other sailings I’ve done.
 That may be due to the fact that the ship wasn’t completely sold out.

 What Restaurants Are on the Disney Magic?